Angelo942/gdb_plus/README.md

 # TODO

 * Add option to use libdebug instead of gdb
+* Migrate all wait=False to non blocking functions with events set when finished
 * Identify actions performed manually in gdb (overwrite finish and ni)
 * Handle fork and ptrace from syscall instead of libc
 * Improve ptrace emulation